dvargo22/dvargo22.github.io/_posts/2025-22-01-Onboarding Flow in the Handshake App.md

 #### The brand voice in action

-In addition to the voice chart, I documented content patterns, rules for grammar, punctuation, and capitalization, and outlined general style guidelines to follow throughout the interface.
+In addition to the voice chart, I documented content patterns and outlined general style guidelines for the brand.

 To illustrate how Handshake should sound, I mocked up screens for a mobile landing page and app cancellation message.